Plan-A-Visit

 3. God can use you to demonstrate to others that He is with them.
 Reach out to someone who feels lonely or forgotten and do what you can to serve them.

-• Scripture: “In him was life, and the life was the light of men.
+• Scripture:“In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.” – John 1:4-5 (ESV)

 Devotional Thought:

-In a world filled with brokenness, Jesus shines as the unquenchable light.
-God’s Church is to be a people who carry His light into dark places.
+But also, God’s Church is to be a people who carry His light into dark places by representing Him well in how we speak, act, and treat others.
 This should occur in every area of life including family and work, as well as across the cultural boundaries that easily divide, like race and politics.
-At In Focus, we want to trust Jesus by carrying His light into the CSRA, sharing hope with others who need the joy that Christ brings.

 Questions: